-Because the shares are no longer considered outstanding, the supply of the shares goes down, and it is believed the price of the stock will rise.
+Because the shares are no longer considered outstanding, the supply goes down, and the stock price is believed to rise.

 The demand for shares shouldn’t diminish.
-Let’s take a look at a few reasons motivating a stock buyback.
+So let’s look at a few reasons motivating a stock buyback.

 Belief In the Stock

-Since the management is repurchasing the shares, they must believe that the stock will appreciate.
-In other words, they believe the stock is currently undervalued and will grow from that point on.
+Since the management repurchases the shares, they must believe that the stock will appreciate.
+In other words, they believe the stock is currently undervalued and will grow from then on.

 Existing shareholders should be optimistic that management wants to hold more stock.
-Potential shareholders may also take interest in the company and start a position if they believe the stock can grow and top-level management will make profitable business decisions.
+Potential shareholders may also be interested in the company and start a position if they believe the stock can grow and top-level management will make profitable business decisions.
 So a share buyback occurs.